A Bright Future? Prospects for Cosmological Tests of GR with Multimessenger Gravitational Wave Events: Results

 \subsection{Einstein Telescope}

-As with the LVK case, we carry out a one dimensional GR analysis of $H_0$ (i.e. fixing $\aMzero$ and $\aTzero$ to 0 as opposed to marginalising over them) using the 150 ET events with simplified Gaussian distances.
-We find $70.32^{+ 0.41}_{-0.40}\, \text{km s}^{-1}\text{Mpc}^{-1}$\footnote{An analysis assuming GR in our modified gravity universe yields $62.15^{+ 0.37}_{- 0.35}\, \text{km s}^{-1}\text{Mpc}^{-1}$, which is a highly biased result -- one needs to be very careful not to disregard modified gravity theories.} which would be the most precise result on this quantity for any probe to date (though naturally by then other probes will also have advanced).
+As with the LVK case, we carry out a one dimensional GR analysis of $H_0$ (i.e. fixing $\aMzero$ and $\aTzero$ to 0 as opposed to marginalising over them) using the 150 ET events with distances with Gaussian uncertainties.
+We find $70.32^{+ 0.41}_{-0.40}\, \text{km s}^{-1}\text{Mpc}^{-1}$ which would be the most precise result on this quantity for any probe to date\footnote{An analysis assuming GR in our modified gravity universe yields $62.15^{+ 0.37}_{- 0.35}\, \text{km s}^{-1}\text{Mpc}^{-1}$, which is a highly biased result -- one needs to be very careful not to disregard modified gravity theories.} (though naturally by then other probes will also have advanced).

 Using the likelihood in equation~\ref{eq:ET likelihood} and the ET events, we obtain the 3D posterior shown in Figure~\ref{fig:ETresult}.
 The priors in this case are flat for all three parameters and the contours indicate 1, 2, and $3 \sigma$ levels.
 A reduced inclination range is used here as all events have an associated GRB -- we will see the impact this has on the result later.
 The strong correlation between $H_0$ and $\aMzero$ is once again evident in this plot, this is a \textit{positive} correlation, as expected from eq.~\ref{eq:dGW}: increasing (decreasing) $H_0$ requires increasing (decreasing) $\aMzero$ to obtain the same value of $d_{\rm GW}$.
 Using many events we see that results start being sensitive to the slight correlation between $H_0$ and $\aTzero$ as well, once again positively tilted as expected from eq.~\ref{eq:SoG}.